Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Experiment

 From the objective-based task taxonomy by Nusrat and Kobourov~\cite{nusrat_task_2015}, we selected four task types for which legends and grid lines are conceivably relevant: \textit{Compare}, \textit{Detect Change}, \textit{Cluster}, and \textit{Find Top}.
+We did not include tasks of the types \textit{Locate}, \textit{Recognize}, \textit{Identify}, and \textit{Find Adjacency}.
+Those tasks are relevant for comparisons among different cartogram designs (e.g., contiguous versus non-contiguous).
+However, in our experiment all cartograms were contiguous; thus, no comparison among different designs was needed.
+We also excluded Nusrat's and Kobourov's \textit{Filter} task type because of its similarity with \textit{Compare}.
+Tasks of both types require participants to decide whether a region is larger or smaller than a reference region; the only difference is that \textit{Compare} tasks can be answered by comparing only two regions, whereas \textit{Filter} tasks need multiple comparisons.

-We used the \textit{Compare} and \textit{Detect Change} task types twice: once for administrative units (e.g., states in the USA or provinces in Nepal) and a second time for ``zones'', which are spatially contiguous areas formed by aggregating administrative units.
+We used the \textit{Compare} and \textit{Detect Change} task types twice: once for administrative units (e.g., states in the USA or provinces in Nepal) and a second time for ``zones,'' which are spatially contiguous areas formed by aggregating administrative units.
 We divided the respective countries into two zones, and both zones were approximately equally large.
 The zones were colored yellow and purple, respectively, to achieve a clear color contrast.
 For example, we considered New Zealand's South Island as a ``zone'' with seven administrative units (Canterbury, Marlborough, Nelson, Otago, Southland, Tasman, and West Coast).
 The South Island was colored yellow, and the other zone (i.e., the North Island) was colored purple.
 We included task types for zones as well as for individual administrative units so that participants had to make area comparisons on a variety of length scales.
+The \textit{Compare Zones} and \textit{Detect Change in Zone} tasks have a similar aim as \textit{Summarize} tasks in Nusrat and Kobourov's task taxonomy; all three task types ask participants to see the ``big picture'' beyond individual administrative units.
 We also added a task type that we call \textit{Estimate Administrative Unit}, which is not part of Nusrat and Kobourov's task taxonomy. \textit{Estimate Administrative Unit} tasked participants to quantify an administrative unit's associated data value.
 We added this task type because it asks directly for the magnitude associated with a region in a single cartogram, whereas all other task types concern the relation between different regions or between different cartograms.
 In Table~\ref{tab:tasktypes}, we list all task types used in our experiment, each with a description and an example task.

 \definecolor{LightGrey}{rgb}{0.9,0.9,0.9} \definecolor{MidGrey}{rgb}{0.8,0.8,0.8}